 This site contains affiliate links.
 I use any income they generate to help offset expenses related to this blog & its corresponding social media accounts.
 Learn more.

 Do you know a child who seems to interpret life more intensely than most kids her age?
+Does she:

 - notice more details and nuances in her areas of interest than most adults?

 - seem extra sensitive to certain smells or “uncomfortable” clothing, like socks or shirts with tags?